etalab/dashboard-aides-entreprises/docs/_posts/2020-05-06-appConfigNavbarFooters.md

 The `appConfigNavbarFooters.js` file manages the footer navbar you will display in your instance.

+{% include figure image_path="/static/schemas/DASHBOARD_WIREFRAME-navbarfooter-01.png" alt="" %}

 This `.js` file can be changed in development mode, but it will usually be transformed into a `.json` file.
 The later will be stored in `frontend/static/configs/`.

+This navbar only appears on mobile sizes (specified in UI-UX config file).
+You can configure the actions for each buttons.
+It could be really usefull to toggle the visibility of some identified divs, so it could have a more fluid UX on mobiles.

 ### Global parameters